adinapoli/lambdacon-2015/slides/slides.md

 author: Alfredo Di Napoli
 ---

-These slides are available at URL.
+These slides are available at http://goo.gl/9Yn0Q3

 External links are references are provided at the end.